chainloop-dev/chainloop/app/controlplane/README.md

 - Business layer `./internal/biz`.
 Implementation of use-cases referenced by the service layer and definition of the data repository abstractions.
 - Data layer `./internal/data`.
 Implementation of data repositories interfaces defined in the business layer.

+## Extensions

+The source code and documentation for the different supported extensions can be found at `./extensions`.

 ## System Dependencies

 The control plane has 4 main dependencies